ibauk/reglist/README.md

 **-exp** *filename*
 >Full path of a .CSV file to be created as input to, *inter alia*, the ScoreMaster rally administration software.
 This file is in a format standard across all IBAUK events and reflecting any renumbering or data cleansing carried out by Reglist.

+**-live**
+>Produce a spreadsheet with updateable totals.

 **-nocsv**
 >Don't import a .CSV file, just reuse the existing contents of the intermediate SQLite database

+**-nolookup**
+>Do not attempt to reconcile IBA membership numbers.
+By default, entrant details are compared with the online membership database.

+**-rd** *filename*
+>Use a local database for IBA membership reconciliation.

 **-rpt**
->The .CSV file was produced by a Wufoo report as opposed to the default format exported when logged in as administrator.
+>The .CSV file was produced by a Wufoo report as opposed to the format exported when logged in as administrator.
 This switch actually chooses the **rfields** entry in the configuration rather than the **afields**.
 For some reason in their infinite wisdom Wufoo see fit to export the metadata fields at the end of each record in report extracts rather than at the beginning for admin downloads.
+This is the default setting.

 **-safe**
 >Produce a spreadsheet with values only, no formulas.
-The default is for totals, etc to be live formulas so the sheet can be updated by hand
+This is the default setting.

 **-sql** *filename*
 >The full path to the SQLite database file used by the process.
 The default is **entrantdata.db** in the current folder.